pubgeo/IARPA-SMART/README.md

 - **Sub-site / Sub-site Boundary**:
   - Used to indicate that an area within the site boundary is in a different activity phase as the surrounding or neighboring plots of land
   - Sub-site boundaries are only required _**if and only if**_ the site is exhibiting multiple activity phases in a single time slice
+  - Program-defined custom definitions of site and subsite boundaries can be found [here](documentation/boundary_definitions.md).

+  **Site Model**:
+  - A data format (GeoJSON) that temporally and spatially describes a single activity.
+Each site model contains some number (N) of observations, each containing spatial and temporal information of the site as well as a phase label describing the observed status of the activity on that observation date.
+  - A site model format specification file can be found [here](documentation/specifications/site_model_spec.md).
+  - A cartoon representation of a site model can be found below.

 - **"Cleared" regions**:
   - A region is said to be "cleared" when all activity (positive, negative, ignore) has been labeled and site models for each activity have been generated.
 Clearing regions is necessary for evaluation purposes.
 Not all regions in the SMART dataset are cleared.
 For a list of cleared regions, see <COMING SOON: Add list of cleared regions>